We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 But the Extra debit card is different.
 This debit card works like a credit card in that it reports your payment activity to the credit bureaus.
 But because it’s not a credit card, you won’t risk getting into debt.

-For a small monthly or annual fee, you can improve your credit score without going into debt.
+For a small annual fee, you can improve your credit score without going into debt.

 Below we’ll take a look at the best and the worst that the Extra debit card has to offer.
 If you are looking for a card for someone who is a little younger, also check out our Debit Card for Kids article.